OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 The auction is over.
 All premium has been added to LP (unlocked) positions, if any options did not sell in the auction, some of the locked liquidity becomes unlocked for LPs.
 Options have been delegated for winning bids and refunds have been delegated for losing/over bids.

-OBs can refund at this time or any time afterwards if forgotton about.
+OBs can refund at this time or any time afterwards if forgotten about.
 While awaiting settlement, OBs can optionally mint their options into ERC-20 tokens.

 > **💡 Note:** Minting options allows for short (30d) secondary markets for the round's options.
 The price of these options on the secondary market will flucuate throughout the round, but will approach the actual payout of the option as the settlement date is reached (at the settlement date the price of an option is fixed, since anyone can now take this option token and exercise it for the payout).

 #### Settled

 The payout per option becomes fixed, and OBs can now exercise options for this round (if forgotten about, an OB can exercise at any time in the future).
-Exercising does not distinguish between a 'delgated' option and a minted option (either way these options are burned/flagged as exercised).
+Exercising does not distinguish between a 'delegated' option and a minted option (either way these options are burned/flagged as exercised).

 ### Liquidity Flow